A Little Bit About

 Working with SUCHa

-In 1999, I started SUCHa (aka Sucha Production in 1999), I am its IT Director, excelling in logistics, structural design, print/digital production/programming.
-In creating a small business, I’ve worn many hats, from tech problem solving to bookkeeping, to enhancing physical spaces from bamboo market kiosks to digital environmental displays.
+In 1999, I started SUCHa (aka Sucha Production), and I now show up as advisory and administrative support, excelling in IT, logistics, structural design, print/digital production, and programming.
+In creating a small business, I’ve worn many hats, from tech problem solving to bookkeeping, to enhancing physical and virtual spaces from bamboo market kiosks to digital environmental displays.
 After years of volunteering in youth sports and education enrichment by serving on boards and on the field, 2022 has me leveraging these experiences in work with high school students.